atacker22dw/atacker22dw.github.io/ethicsbowl.md

 ## Current Team

-I am spending the spring of 2026 fielding the inaugural team at Lafayette College.
-We will begin competing in the fall of 2026.
+I began holding provisional practices for the inaugural team at Lafayette College in the spring of 2026.
+I will continue holding mock practices throughout the Fall of 2026 with the hopes of finalizing team members by spring 2027.
+We will begin competing in the fall of 2027.

 ## Past Teams
 1. **UNC 2023-2024**